Table of Contents

 There are a few things that you will need to get started playing electric guitar.
 An instrument, an amplifier, a cable, and picks are the bare minimum.
 But there are other things that can be really helpful in making the experience a great one.
 Just make sure to get what you need so you can focus on playing and having fun!

-Do I need an amp with an electric guitar?
+Do I need an amplifier with an electric guitar?

 No, an amplifier is not completely necessary when playing the electric guitar.
 There are many ways to play the electric guitar without an amp.
 A few of those are, playing unplugged, using a PC or Mac, smartphone or tablet, or a PA system.

 Can you plug headphones into a guitar?

 Not directly no. To use headphones with an electric guitar, you will need an amplifier made for this.
 These can be specifically made for headphones or an amplifier that offers the correct connection.